Cryptonomic/tezos-developers-handbook/README.md

-# tezos-developers-handbook
+# The Tezos Developers Handbook
-Tezos Developers Handbook Website
+Building on Tezos using the Cryptonomic stack